ozanMSFT/pytorch-wiki/How-to-add-a-new-page,-edit-a-page,-or-suggest-edits.md

 ## Adding a new page

-Each page should have a "Page Maintainers: " section at a very top that lists the people responsible for maintaining the page. *Maintainers* are responsible for keeping the pages up to date.
+Each page should have a "Page Maintainers: " section at a very top that lists the GitHub handles of folks responsible for maintaining the page. *Maintainers* are responsible for keeping the pages up to date.

 ## A page looks out of date, what do I do?

 * For small changes, feel free to fix it yourself.
-* For larger changes, or if you're not sure how to correct something, open a github issue and assign it to the maintainers.
+* For larger changes, or if you're not sure how to correct something, open a GitHub issue and assign it to the maintainers.